seung-lab/connected-components-3d/README.md

   process(extracted_image)

 # We also include a region adjacency graph function
 # that returns a set of undirected edges.
-It is not optimized
-# (70-80x slower than connected_components) but it could be improved.
 graph = cc3d.region_graph(labels_out, connectivity=connectivity)
 ```